2.1. Requirements Document Tree Structure#

 The Software and Control Standards [Filg13b] (also referred to as the SWCS Handbook) describes the reference architecture, standards and the recommended practices for specifying, developing and integrating the software and control subsystems.

-At Level 4, the major GMT systems, (e.g., telescope, enclosure) are partitioned into subsystems (e.g., M1, ASM, GIR, LGSF) that need to be controlled by the SWCS.
+At Level 4, the major GMT systems, (e.g., telescope, enclosure) are partitioned into subsystems (e.g., M1, ASM, GIR, LGSS) that need to be controlled by the SWCS.
 There, the subsystem performance and functional requirements are defined, and performance budgets are parceled out.

 The main SWCS subsystem requirements are defined at Level 5 to enable flow down from Level 4 requirements.
 As an outcome of Level 4 subsystem architectural design, interfaces between Level 5 subsystems are identified, and requirements involving functions implemented in software are allocated to Level 5 SWCS subsystems like for example the M1 control system, the Adaptive Secondary Mirror Control System, as well as other cross-cutting subsystems like the Alarm Service.